wyatt-herkamp/nitro_repo/docs/_pages/getting-started.md

 3. You can at this point execute `npm run dev` with the backend executable running and work on the frontend
 # Development Full Stack or Backend
 1. I recommend following the Frontend development steps because using the frontend development mode will be easier
+2. Ignore the --release argument.
+Because you are doing development.